raspberrypilearning/dress-for-the-weather/learn.md

-By creating the dress for the weather project you will learn,
+By creating the Dress for the Weather project you will learn:

-- How weather data can be stored in text files.
+- How weather data can be stored in text files
-- How to manipulate json files and objects
+- How to manipulate JSON files and objects
 - How to use Python to access open data APIs
 - How to manipulate dictionaries in Python